thacherT1D/webdevstuff/Datastores/SQL.desc.md

 ![](https://i.imgur.com/Ypfh2EV.png)

 Believe it or not, but there's a ton more you can do to manage tables.
-See the following articles to learn more about data types you practiced in this section.
+See the following articles to learn more about data types in PostgreSQL.

 - [PostgreSQL Documentation - Arbitrary Precision Numbers](https://www.postgresql.org/docs/current/static/datatype-numeric.html#DATATYPE-NUMERIC-DECIMAL)
 - [PostgreSQL Documentation - Character Types](https://www.postgresql.org/docs/current/static/datatype-character.html)